lfoppiano/supercon2/docs/guidelines/guidelines.md

 SuperCon 2 is a database of superconductors materials and properties extracted automatically from scientific literature.

 The guidelines assume that the user know well the SuperCon 2 application.
 The documentation on how to use SuperCon 2 is in ...

+## Data Model

+This section describes the different information that are stored in the database

 ## General principles